Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 > ### 🚧NOTE: Sample Python Jupyter Notebook
 >
 > 1. Install the [Jupyter Notebook](https://jupyter.org/install).
 Jupyter Notebook can also easily be installed using [Anaconda](https://www.anaconda.com/products/individual#Downloads).
-> 2. Download [Sample Python Notebook](https://github.com/Azure/Content-Moderator/blob/main/Sample%20Python%20Notebook.ipynb), need github sign in to access.
-Please also note that you need to use "download ZIP" option from github instead of "save as" or you will get load error from Jupyter.
+> 2. Download [Sample Python Notebook](https://github.com/Azure/Content-Moderator/blob/main/Sample%20Python%20Notebook.ipynb).
+Note: this needs github sign in to access.
+Please also note that you need to use "download ZIP" option from GitHub doc repo instead of "save as" or you will get load error from Jupyter.
 > 3. Run the notebook.

 #### **Request Format Reference**